benzarr410/command-line-randomness/README.md

 Hi!
-I'm benzarr, and I write simple/fun bash scripts for your Linux commmand line!
+I'm benzarr, and I write simple, fun bash scripts for your Linux commmand line!

 ## How do I install this thing?
 Now, to install this repo, it's quite simple.